 Our optometrists assess, prescribe and manufacture glasses, contact lenses and low-vision devices such as magnifiers, telescopes and domes to correct low vision.
 These devices are critical to improving the quality of life and economic well-being of our patients, allowing children to continue with their studies or adults to carry out activities essential for their jobs.

 628 prosthetic eyes manufactured at CCBRT in Tanzania's only Artificial Eye Centre

-Twice per year, CCBRT ophthalmologists, optometrists, nurses, and administrators travel over 1,000 kilometres inland to conduct two week paediatric outreach in Mwanza.
-The city is located on on Tanzania's northwest border in a region with extremely high demand for services.
+Twice per year, CCBRT ophthalmologists, optometrists, nurses, and administrators travel over 1,000 kilometres inland to conduct two week paediatric outreaches in Mwanza.
+The city is located on Tanzania's northwest border in a region with extremely high demand for services.
 For two weeks, the team screens and operates on children with eye problems.
 Local health clinics refer patients to the CCBRT initiative, ensuring that the most difficult and pressing cases are seen by the experts.